 Frequently asked questions to help Course Organisers use Resource Lists.

-We are aware that some students have reported they can’t access their Resource List via Learn and see an ‘illegal institution’ error message.
-We think this is related to browser cookies.
-Students are advised to check that they have enabled third party cookies in their browser and/or to try using a different browser.
+Students should check that they have enabled third party cookies in their browser and/or to try using a different browser.
 If this doesn't solve the issue please ask your students to contact EdHelp.

 As a temporary workaround, students can access their Resource List from the service homepage: http://resourcelists.ed.ac.uk